emmo-repo/EMMO/README.md

 ## Domain Ontologies
-Based on the EMMO core, a set of domain-level ontologies have been implemented.
+Based on the EMMO core, a set of domain-level ontologies have developed by the community.
-Normally they either import one of the versions of EMMO listed on [https://emmo-repo.github.io/](https://emmo-repo.github.io/) or selected module from EMMO core.
+They either import one of the versions of EMMO listed on [https://emmo-repo.github.io/](https://emmo-repo.github.io/) or selected module from EMMO core.
 The following table lists the public EMMO-based domain ontologies that we are aware of.
 Please create an issue if you have a public domain ontology that you think should be listed here.